 Start A Shelter Program In Your Community

-The SAAV Program is the product of a grassroots effort started by two law students and made possible through the dedication of other folks interested in making a difference in their community.
+SAAV is the product of a grassroots effort of two law students and made possible through the dedication of other folks interested in making a difference in their community.
 Our program is a community collaboration with our local domestic abuse and animal abuse organizations, who have come together to share in our mission.
 Our shelter services are limited to Dane County, Wisconsin, because we simply do not have the resources to serve a greater geographic area.
 To truly serve domestic abuse victims with animals, it is necessary to have shelter programs available in all communities, in Wisconsin and nationally.
 We are pleased to provide information and advice to any individuals or organizations interested in creating a shelter program or other resources for domestic abuse victims and their animals.
 Please email us at email@example.com for more information.

 Help Domestic Abuse Victims, By Helping Their Animals.